krshrimali/blog/content/posts/daily_updates_30_04_2023.md

    - We were sending the keys as `&[u8]` and had to convert these to strings back at consumer (need to proper error checking there)
    - Producer repo: https://github.com/krshrimali/keystroke-store-rs
    - Consumer repo: https://github.com/krshrimali/keystroke-consumer-rs
+   - Quick learning on why we didn't go for Redis (mostly because we wanted to learn Kafka in Rust lol, can try Redis one day but I like reliability of Kafka): https://stackoverflow.com/a/37993809

 A lot of TODOs from yesterday are left, I'll move them to tomorrow, yay!
 Procrastination, let's go 😆🎉